christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

     ec2-54-229-106-189.eu-west-1.compute.amazonaws.com

+Add the ssh key to the ssh-agent of the master.

-On both of them, let's create a directory */mnt/spark* with *ec2-user* as owner, and define *conf/spark-env.sh* file :
+On both master and slave instances, let's create a directory */mnt/spark* with *ec2-user* as owner, and define *conf/spark-env.sh* file :

 ```
 #!/usr/bin/env bash